oracle/rwloadsim/docs/index.md

 Real World Performance group at Oracle Corporation.

-SQL\*Plus is a great tool for executing ad hoc SQL and writing reports, PL/SQL is a ideal for writing database centric application code, and bash is very useful for scripting and programming.
+SQL\*Plus is a great tool for executing ad hoc SQL and writing reports, PL/SQL is ideal for writing database centric application code, and the Bourne-Again SHell, bash, is very useful for scripting and programming.
 If you ever had the need for programming SQL\*Plus, executing PL/SQL on the client side or execute SQL